jmicko/coinbot/docs/DATABASE_AND_CACHE.md

 - An invalidation during an in-flight query forces the caller to retry, preventing the stale result from being returned or stored.
 - PostgreSQL still applies the taker-fee multiplier, preserving the previous numeric behavior.
 - Activating or deactivating products does not invalidate the aggregate.
 The cached result includes every product and the caller selects the active product IDs.
+- A reserve-affecting write also advances a process-local funds-publication epoch.
+An account snapshot started before that write is discarded, and publication remains deferred briefly while Coinbase account balances catch up with the local order transition.
+- Funds publication is skipped while settled, unflipped rows are waiting for the processing loop.
+- Coinbase account pagination rejects missing or repeated cursors instead of allowing one user's robot loop to wait indefinitely.

 Reservation totals are invalidated after: